April 1, 2006 - Cretaceous Fossils, Lee Co, AL

 volunteers at fossil dig

 Overview of the site.
-Material was placed in the large tubs and taken back for research.
+Material was placed in the large tubs and taken back to the university for research.
 Note the orange spikes on the far right - the site was gridded, and one layer was designated "the middle", so some of the material is "above" or "below" that layer.

 fossil leaf